|

 mints provided necessary currency for local Roman

+frontier forces.
 The bronze of Rome was marked S(enatus) C(onsulto) and

 continued to bear the names of the tresviri